Rediscovering watercolour for the first time in forever

 Miranda Balogh

 I help artists like you improve your self-confidence so you can create artwork that you're proud of.
-Sign up for my free weekly newsletter to get access to fun YouTube tutorials, helpful art advice, news of my online art classes and eBooks, and personable stories filled with lessons from my own creative journey.
+Sign up for my free weekly newsletter to get access to fun YouTube tutorials, helpful art advice, news of my online art classes and eBooks, and heART-centered stories filled with lessons from my own creative journey.
 My greatest joy is to inspire you to reconnect with your creativity so you can embrace authentic self-expression through art.
 Subscribe today to join our community of 3,000K readers so you can enjoy your artistic journey with friends!
 "If you want to go fast, go alone.
 If you want to go far, go together." - African proverb.

 Read more from Miranda Balogh